Skip to main content

 Multiple nursing and healthcare organizations have continued to voice strong opposition to the federal rule.

-With that, many advanced nursing roles now require doctoral-level education and highly specialized clinical training.
+Many advanced nursing roles, including CRNAs, certified nurse-midwives (CNMs), and NPs, require doctoral-level education and extensive clinical training.
 Despite this, the Department of Education didn’t include nursing among the programs eligible for the higher federal borrowing caps.
+Healthcare organizations warn that the decision could discourage prospective students from pursuing graduate nursing education altogether.

 What the Department of Education says